AxewBoTX/dotfiles/Install Guide.md

 ## Fonts

 The font that I use is the beautifull Appel's SF Mono font patched with nerd font patcher.
-It is called [SF Mono Nerd Font](https://github.com/epk/SF-Mono-Nerd-Font)
+It is called [SF Mono Nerd Font](https://github.com/epk/SF-Mono-Nerd-Font). <br/>
+I also use, JetBrainsMono Nerd Font patched with [font-patcher](https://github.com/ryanoasis/nerd-fonts/blob/master/readme.md#font-patcher).

 ## Powershell And Oh-My-Posh